euroscipy/euroscipy.github.io/content/pages/2023/program.md

 ### Call for Proposal (CfP)

-The call for proposals will be opened on **20.3.2023**, more details will follow.
+The call for proposals will be opened on **March 23, 2023**, more details will follow.